richardbiely/gaia-ecs/README.md

 If you try to make an unprotected structural change with GAIA_DEBUG enabled (set by default when Debug configuration is used) the framework will assert letting you know you are using it the wrong way.

 ## Data layouts
-By default, all data inside components is treated as an array of structures (AoS) via an implicit
+By default, all data inside components are treated as an array of structures (AoS) via an implicit

 ```cpp
 static constexpr auto Layout = utils::DataLayout::AoS